studioLaCosaNostra/blog/source/_drafts/How-to-deploy-a-new-application-written-in-angular-to-firebase-hosting.md

 ![Firebase console project dashboard](firebase-console-project-dashboard-after-create.png)

-Now that we've created a project in the firebase console, we can go on to create the application locally.
+After creating the project, we can start creating the angular project locally.

 In the next step install the angular CLI and firebase tools.